KL, mega sale city

 Bargain shopping in Bangsar, Sri Hartamas

 Bangsar deserves mention.
 This suburb is stealing the thunder with its rising tide of fashion hotspots and is a useful addition in our Kuala Lumpur shopping guide.
 To get to Bangsar, hop onto the light rail transit (LRT) system, then catch a taxi to the Jalan Telawi enclave.
 Once better known for its countless nightclubs and pubs, Bangsar has become a chic stop for fashionistas.
 The boutiques mushrooming in the area display a unique bent on what’s hip.
-The popularity of boutiques like Cats Whiskers (7-1, 1/F, Jalan Telawi 2, tel: 2282-7317) and Gossips (8A, 1/F, Jalan Telawi 2) rely mainly on word of mouth (no pun intended).
-These boutiques are a cross between someone’s living room and a museum; very Bohemian in appeal.
-They’re quick to pick up on catwalk trends.
-So expect to slip into the latest designs like a kimono and wrap style dresses or pile on the trendiest accessories.
-Swing by Baci Boutique (12A, 1/F, Jalan Telawi 3) for some vintage dresses, Peoples...Egg (32, Jalan Telawi 5, tel: 2283-1084) for oversized bags and Shoes Shoes Shoes (31A, Jalan Telawi 3) to stay in step with the well-heeled fashion pack.
+The popularity of boutiques like Gossips (8A, 1/F, Jalan Telawi 2) rely mainly on word of mouth (no pun intended).
+This boutique is a cross between someone’s living room and a museum; very Bohemian in appeal.
+And it’s quick to pick up on catwalk trends.
+So expect to slip into the latest designs like a crop top and bodycon dresses or pile on the trendiest accessories.
+Swing by Variante (21 Jalan Telawi 3) for some beaded blouses and custom-made dresses with a local twist, Peoples...Egg (32, Jalan Telawi 5, tel: 2283-1084) for oversized bags and Shoes Shoes Shoes (31A, Jalan Telawi 3) to stay in step with the well-heeled fashion pack.
+Shoes Shoes Shoes has also got an outpost at BSC (1/F, tel: 2287-0608).
+Check out multi-brand boutique Commonthread (Telawi 2) for a wide range of funky, beach-style flip flops.

 Girl at Bangsar Weekend Market